 Yoga retreats can be intense and often involve multiple asana (poses), breathing, meditation and philosophy classes each day.
 Now is not the time to push your body (and mind) beyond its limits; instead, aim to play the edge and practice self care by getting plenty of rest, eating well, drinking lots of fluids and taking time to fill your cup.

-5. Book some one-on-one time with an instructor / from Amanda of The Boutique Adventurer
+5. Book some one-on-one time with an instructor

 It is amazing what a difference the smallest changes can make to your poses – and your enjoyment of yoga.
 Most instructors will be happy to spend some time with you – either a quick session before or after a class or a more formal paid session.
 One-on-one instruction has shown me things like the importance of spreading your fingers wide, how to use your toes in poses and placing your weight under the index finger portion of our hand vs the whole hand.
 Another key benefit is having the instructor adjust your poses whilst you are in them.
 This helps your body develop an instinctive sense of how to adjust itself no matter what the pose.